Tachyonic dark energy- Constraints from current observations: Data and Methodology

-Based on the AIC and BIC analyses comparing the two models, it is found that both BAO1 and DESI BAO DR2 data favor the $w_{\phi 0} = -1$ model.
-In contrast, the Pantheon+ supernova data shows a neutral preference according to the AIC, while the BIC indicates a preference for the model with free $w_{\phi 0}$.
+{In equations \ref{AIC} and \ref{BIC}, the subscript 1 is used for fixed-w model and subscript 2 is used for free-w model}.
+Based on the AIC and BIC analyses comparing the two models, it is found that both BAO1 and DESI BAO DR2 data favor the {fixed-w} model.
+In contrast, the Pantheon+ supernova data shows a neutral preference according to the AIC, while the BIC indicates a preference for the {free-w model}.
 This highlights a clear divergence in the model preferences inferred from the SNe type 1A and BAO datasets.